Christchurch mosque attack sentencing: Brenton Tarrant will never be released from jail

 The convicted Australian mass shooter Martin Bryant was jailed "for the rest of his natural life" and an order made that he was never to be eligible for parole.

-Zarifeh said the attacks were "extensively planned an premeditated" with Tarrant purchasing firearms, learning to use them, researching the mosques and visiting Al Noor, writing the manifesto and uploading the livestream to the internet.
+Zarifeh said the attacks were "extensively planned and premeditated" with Tarrant purchasing firearms, learning to use them, researching the mosques and visiting Al Noor, writing the manifesto and uploading the livestream to the internet.

-"The offender demonstrated a determination in carrying out his plan… he shot people only to systematically fire at them at close range," he said.
+"The offender demonstrated a determination in carrying out his plan … he shot people only to systematically fire at them at close range," he said.

 "It was effectively a tactical operation."